JonDotsoy/shell/README.md

 - 🔄 **Stream Utilities** - Convenient methods for text, JSON, and stream processing
 - 🖥️ **Verbose Mode** - Optional console logging while preserving stream functionality
 - 🔁 **Composable Design** - Chain and combine commands with ease
+- 🔌 **Wrapper Pattern** - ShellRequest and ShellResponse classes wrap child process input/output traffic

+## How It Works

+The library implements a wrapper pattern around Node.js child processes:

+1. **Input Wrapping**: `ShellRequest` encapsulates all the configuration and input streams needed to spawn and communicate with a child process.
+This includes command text, stdin data, environment variables, working directory, and execution context.

+2. **Output Wrapping**: `ShellResponse` wraps the output streams (stdout, stderr) and exit code from the child process, providing a clean API for consuming command results while maintaining full access to the underlying streams.

+3. **Stream Management**: The library automatically handles the conversion between Node.js streams and Web Streams API, providing a modern interface while preserving compatibility and performance.

 ## Installation